Services & Resources

 Approval or non-approval of requests will be determined within three (3) working days, and attempts to notify the requesting party will be made at the number given on the request form.

 The Rockingham County School System does not discriminate on the basis of race, color, national origin, sex, disability, age, homelessness or otherwise in its educational programs and activities and in employment.
 The following persons have been designated to handle inquiries regarding the nondiscrimination policies:

 Title VI and ADA Coordinator

-Jonathan Craig - Executive Director of Human Resources
+Dr. Kenneth Scott - Senior Executive Director of Human Resources

 Dr. Cindy Corcoran - Assistant Superintendent for Instructional Support Services

-Holly Williamson - Assistant Director of Student Support Services
+Holly Williamson - Director of Student Support Programs

 Career & Technical Education